vanshsrivastava49/Deepfake-Detection/README.md

 # Deepfake Detection Model

-This repository contains an deepfake detection model that trains and evaluates EfficientNet and DeiT models to classify human face images into two classes: **Fake** and **Real**.
-It includes modular code for training, evaluation, and inference on single or multiple images.
+An advanced deepfake detection system using EfficientNet and DeiT (Vision Transformer) architectures to classify human face images as **Fake** or **Real**.
+This repository provides modular code for data loading, training, evaluation, and inference on both single and multiple images.

 ---

+## Key Features

+- **Model Architectures:** Implements both EfficientNet and DeiT (Vision Transformer) models for robust face classification.
+- **Training & Evaluation:** Includes scripts for training models, evaluating on test datasets, and testing on custom images.
+- **Modular Code:** Clean, organized, and scalable codebase for easy experimentation and extension.
+- **Batch & Single Image Testing:** Supports inference on a batch of images or a single image with detailed results.

+---

+## Project Structure

 .
 ├── saved_models/               # Directory where trained models are saved
 │   ├── efficientnet_model_final.pth   # Trained EfficientNet model